-9.6.2 - Parking a Placarded Vehicle Not Transporting Division 1.1, 1.2, or 1.3) Explosives

-You may park a placarded vehicle (not laden with explosives) within five feet of the traveled part of the road only if your work requires it.
+9.6.2 - Parking a Placarded Vehicle Not Transporting Division 1.1, 1.2, or 1.3 (Class A or B) Explosives the road only if your work requires it.
 Do so only briefly.
 Someone must always watch the vehicle when parked on a public roadway or shoulder.
 Do not uncouple a trailer and leave it with hazardous materials on a public street.
 Do not park within 300 feet of an open fire.